yongwanlim/yongwanlim.github.io/README.md

 	$ bundle exec jekyll serve
 	```

 5. Now, feel free to customize the theme however you like (don't forget to change the name!).
-After you are done, **commit** your final changes.
+After you are done, **commit** your final changes.<br/>
 	```bash
 	$ git remote -v
 	$ git status